oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

         $> /usr/local/jboss-5.1.0.GA/bin/run.sh

+**Troubleshooting**

-Some useful JAVA_OPTS:
+1. Some useful JAVA_OPTS:

-      * -Xmx512m - maximum Java heap size of 512m
+    1.  -Xmx512m - maximum Java heap size of 512m
-      * -Xdebug - include debugging
+    2.  -Xdebug - include debugging

-      * Run with -b 0.0.0.0 to have it bind to all IP addresses;
+2. Run with -b 0.0.0.0 to have it bind to all IP addresses;
-      * Make sure you've nothing bound to port 8080 or 8009
+3. Make sure you've nothing bound to port 8080 or 8009
+    1. Other relevant ports JBoss may require: 8443/8083/1090/4457

+4. For external connections, make sure your FW allows 8080 incoming traffic
+5. If your machine has and selinux policy installed, make sure it will not block JBoss
+6. JBoss will bind to your host's name.
+Make sure it's resolvable by adding it to /etc/hosts or any other method.

 ### JBoss AS Security